eitanoid/eitan-dotfiles/README.md

 # Todo:

-- Configure and customise Nvim
-- Title screen for nvim
+- Title screen for nvim -- maybe use alpha because supports colors
 - VimTeX
 - Move distros to Fedora
 - Set up Wayland, Nvidia drivers on Fedora
 - Look into hyprland
 - Set up wine for stuff like paint.net
-- Set up recording with OBS or ffmpeg
-- Neofetch
-- Ranger preview syntax highlighting
 - Zshell "which-key" menu just like neovim's which-key plugin
 -  Look into Tmux